EliasPrescott/emoji-polls/README.md

 Since there are lots of standardized emojis that use these spacers to join multiple other emojis together, I knew I would have to support multiple pairs of spacers and additional emojis.
 After a quick search, it looks like most of the longer emojis should cap out at around 10 code points long, so I picked that as a rough target.
 I ended up with `(\u200D\p{Emoji}\p{Emoji_Modifier}?){0,5}` as way of supporting up to 5 zero-width joiners.
-Each joiner is must be followed by an additional emoji, and may be followed by another emoji modifier.
+Each joiner must be followed by an additional emoji, and may be followed by another emoji modifier.
 I haven't actually seen an emoji in the wild that uses multiple emoji modifiers, but I'm sure they exist.

 To finish off the regex, I threw in `\uFE0F?` because one emoji I was testing had that at the end.